deartrudence/shopify-berlin/src/pages/cms-organization.md

 The zipped version of your theme can be found in the **upload** folder.

-To upload the theme, we now go back to the Shopify store admin to **online store** , scroll down a bit and there's a button to **upload theme**.
+To upload the theme, go back to the Shopify store admin to **online store** , scroll down a bit and there's a button to **upload theme**.
 Click that and upload the zipped version of the theme.
 When it's upload, click on actions then publish.

+#### Navigating Slate

 Everthing we'll be doing in th Slate files will be in be in the **src** folder (with the exception of updating the config.yml file one time).
 The **dist** folder is where all the transpiled and processed code lives.
 So from here on out, file references will assume to be in the **src** folder.

 The first place we want to start when jumping into slate is the `layout > theme.liquid`.
 This is the wrapper for the site.
-You'll notice the <head> tag here.
-All the usual information one would put in the <head>.
+You'll notice the `<head>` tag here.
+All the usual information one would put in the `<head>`.
 We won't go through all the details, but will point out a few notable things.

 `{% include 'social-meta-tags' %}`